jcstroud/pyfscache/docs/index.rst

 .. note::

-           The rule of thumb is that if python's *cPickle* module can handle the expected arguments to the cached function, then so can pyfscache.
+    The rule of thumb is that if python's :py:mod:`cPickle` module can handle the expected arguments to the cached function, then so can pyfscache.

 API